apache/james-project/src/adr/0027-eventBus-error-handling-upon-dispatch.md

 However no such capabilities are supported upon dispatching the event on the eventbus.
 A failed dispatch will result in message loss.

+More information about this component can be found in [ADR 0036](0036-eventbus.md).

 ## Decision

 Upon dispatch failure, the eventBus should save events in dead letter using a dedicated group.